avocadojesus/api-contract-node/README.md

 # Api Contract

+> Note: This repo is not actively maintained, but feel free to submit pull requests or fork for your own use.

 API Contract was a concept developed to solve integration testing challenges with split frontend/backend teams on separate repos/tech stacks.
 For more information on how/why it was developed, see the [Api Contract wiki](https://github.com/avocadojesus/api-contract-node/wiki).
 Additionally, if you would like more information on the json api, that can be found [here (subnested in the wiki)](https://github.com/avocadojesus/api-contract-node/wiki/JSON-API).

 # api-contract-node